A phenotype-structured mathematical model for the influence of hypoxia on oncolytic virotherapy: Numerical results

-The most elementary situation is obtained by considering that the oxygen concentration is constant in space and time.
+As a starting point, it is helpful to observe how a tumour evolves \giulia{in the context of a basic oxygenation layout, with no heterogeneity in space and time, and } without treatment. \giulia{This preliminary case helps us to understand which dynamics can be attributed solely to natural evolution, thereby providing a baseline to better interpret, in subsequent cases, which observations result from the effects of therapy and the spatial and temporal heterogeneity of oxygenation.
 We focus on three oxygen values, namely $O_M$ (normoxia), $O_m$ (severe hypoxia) and their average $\frac{O_m+O_M}{2}$ (physiological hypoxia), whose corresponding selected traits are respectively $1$, $0$ and $0.5$; other values produce intermediate situations.
-We then consider inhomogeneous oxygen distributions, which resemble more biologically meaningful situations.